mfaisalkhatri/selenium-exceptions-demo/README.md

 5. Using Selenium WebDriver's _Actions_ class
 6. Maximizing the browser window

+Checkout [How to Handle ElementClickInterceptedException in Selenium Java](https://www.lambdatest.com/blog/elementclickinterceptedexception-in-selenium-java/) for a detailed explanation.

 ## Running the Tests

 By default, tests would be running on LambdaTest Platform using the `browser` value `remote-chrome`.